kmarkus/microblx/docs/user/developing_blocks.rst

 1. declaring configuration: what is the static configuration of a block
 2. declaring ports: what is the input/output of a block
-3. declaring types: which data types are communicated
+3. declaring types: which data types are communicated / used as configuration
-4. declaring block meta-data: provide further information about a block
+4. declaring block meta-data: providing further information about a block
 5. declaring and implementing hook functions: how is the block initialized, started, run, stopped and cleaned up?

-   1. reading configuration values: how to access configuration from inside the block
+   1. reading configuration values: retrieving and using configuration from inside the block
-   2. reading and writing from ports: how to read and write from ports
+   2. reading and writing data from resp. to ports

 6. declaring the block: how to put everything together
-7. registration of blocks and types: make block prototypes and types known to the system
+7. registration of blocks and types in module functions: make block prototypes and types known to the system

 The following describes these steps in detail and is based on the (heavily) documented random number generator block